 Winter Climbing in the Lake District

-Please check out the Essential Info for the Lake District page for info on equipment, locations, accommodation, transport, and costs.
+Please check out the Essential Info for the Lake District page for info on dates, equipment, locations, accommodation, transport, and costs.

 Is this the course for me?